seng438-winter-2022/seng438-a4-DG-20/Assignment4-ReportTemplate.md

     }
 ```

-Killed Mutant: Incremented this.upper with a pre-increment operation
+<strong>Killed Mutant:</strong> Incremented this.upper with a pre-increment operation

-Analysis: A pre-increment applies right away, before the statement is executed.
+<strong>Analysis:</strong> A pre-increment applies right away, before the statement is executed.
 As such, this mutant changes the actual output, and thus is caught in the test cases as it will not match the expected output.
 For example, the toStringValidRangeTest method expects an output where the upper range is 200.0, however, this mutant would return 201.0 for the upper value, which gets caught and killed.

 # Report all the statistics and the mutation score for each test class